A Message from the Dean of the Future Educators Academy

 - Organizational Skills on how to study, plan, take notes, and manage time are incorporated into all high school courses.

-- Academic counseling to help students develop skills needed to be successful
+- Academic counseling to help students develop the skills needed to be successful

 - College and career advice to plan future career and education options and opportunities